RowdyVoyeur/m8c-rpi4-module/README.md

 - Switch between different Patchbox OS modules such as [MODEP](https://blokas.io/modep/), [Orac](https://community.blokas.io/t/orac-2-0-for-the-raspberry-pi/1099) or [Pure Data](https://puredata.info/), which will let you take full advantage of this audio oriented OS and use the Raspberry Pi for far more things than just running the M8C.

 Please note that this project is not affiliated with [Dirtywave](https://dirtywave.com/) and there is no guarantee or support from either the manufacturer or myself.
-You can build it at your own risk.
+You can use it at your own risk.

 ## Install